-All our churches are currently closed due to Coronavirus Restrictions.
+Many of our churches are currently closed due to Coronavirus Restrictions. though some are open for private prayer.
 Please go to our Church at Home page to find out more.

 St. James’ Church